Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conceptual Approach

-\textbf{Objective 1 - Parameter Space.} Our objective is to find a repaired model, $\theta^*$, given a (possibly) poisoned model, $\Tilde{\theta}$, and limited trusted data, $D_{\text{trust}}$.
+\textbf{Objective 1 - Parameter Space.} Our objective is to find a repaired model, $\theta^*$, with similar parameters as the poisoned model, $\Tilde{\theta}$, using limited trusted data, $D_{\text{trust}}$.
 The repaired model should retain its functionality on clean data while behaving differently on poisoned data.
-We assume that since a data poisoning attacker cannot control the poisoned model's parameters, $\tilde{\theta}$, there likely exists a set of repaired parameters, $\theta^*$, for a repaired model that is close to the poisoned model's parameters, such that $||\theta^*-\tilde{\theta}||_2 < \varepsilon$ for a small positive $\varepsilon$.
 To preserve functionality on clean data, our first objective is to minimize the perturbation in the parameter space applied to the repaired model.

 \textbf{Objective 2 - Latent Space.} Our second objective is to regularize the model's latent space to disable functionality not present in the trusted data.
 Regularizing the latent space is a known and effective method to improve a model's latent representations~\cite{frosst2019analyzing}.
-The idea is to maximize the dissimilarity between the latent spaces of the (poisoned) model before tuning and the repaired model.
-Since studies have shown that large models such as CLIP encode meaningful functionalities through latent directions~\cite{gal2022stylegan}, we impose two regularization constraints on the latent space. \begin{enumerate} \item We orthogonalize the clusters of the latent space within the repaired model by using a pairwise cosine similarity loss. \item We orthogonalize latent directions across both models.
+The idea is to maximize the dissimilarity between the latent spaces of the backdoored model before tuning and the repaired model.
+Large models such as CLIP have been shown to encode meaningful salient characteristics of the image through latent directions~\cite{gal2022stylegan}.
+This motivates our two regularization constraints as follows. \begin{enumerate} \item We orthogonalize latents belonging to the same class using a pairwise cosine similarity loss. \item We orthogonalize latent directions across both models.
 More precisely, given two centroids in the latent space of the poisoned model $\vec{\Tilde{Z_1}}, \vec{\Tilde{Z_2}}$, and the same two centroids (derived using the same images) in the repaired model $\vec{Z_1}, \vec{Z_2}$, we (i) first compute the pairwise latent directions $\vec{\Tilde{A}} = \vec{\Tilde{Z_1}} - \vec{\Tilde{Z_2}}$ and $\vec{A} = \vec{Z_1} - \vec{Z_2}$ and then (ii) assign a high loss if they are non-orthogonal by measuring their cosine similarity. \end{enumerate} \Cref{fig:slol-motivation} conceptually illustrates our two constraints for the latent space of a poisoned model with parameters $\Tilde{\theta}$.
 We initialize the repaired model's parameters $\theta^*$ by cloning $\Tilde{\theta}$ and regularize its latent space to find new latents for each class that are orthogonal to the latents from the poisoned model.